- Introduction

 Foote Fellows Honors Program

-The Foote Fellows Honors Program recognizes the most educationally accomplished incoming students at the University of Miami.
-Select incoming students will receive an invitation to the Foote Fellows Honors Program.
+The Foote Fellows Honors Program recognizes the most educationally accomplished incoming and first-year students at the University of Miami.
+Select incoming and first-year students receive invitations to join the Foote Fellows Honors Program.

 To graduate with the Foote Fellows Honors Program distinction, Foote Fellow students must achieve a minimum GPA of 3.5 by the completion of the final semester.
 Eligibility for the Foote Fellows Honors Program transcript distinction for each student is determined by the lower of two GPAs: